-15 mins prep + 8 ingredients to make this Easy Green Tea Coconut Creme Brulee in the pressure cooker or oven.
+8 ingredients to make this Instant Pot Green Tea Creme Brulee.
+Including oven instructions.
 Creamy smooth custard paired with crackable caramelized top.
 Such an easy yet fancy dessert to treat your guests or indulge yourself.

-Easy Green Tea Coconut Creme Brulee Recipe Experiment:
+Instant Pot Green Tea Creme Brulee Recipe Experiment

 Yes, we ate all 8 green tea coconut creme brulees ourselves within 2 days.
 It’s not that we didn’t want to share, but we needed a taste test. 😉